lvmarlowe/Inkstride/README.md

 ## Why I Built This

 Most fitness apps are built around challenges and competition.
 Inkstride is built around something quieter: the idea that movement itself is worth rewarding and that a story is a better reward than a streak.
-Walk more, reach the next milestone, unlock part of the 10,000-word story.
+With Inkstride, it's simple: you walk, reach a milestone, and unlock the next part of the 10,000-word story.

 ---